matteo23nanni/Object-detection/README.md

 ### `processing.h`
 Includes functions required to preprocess the input image before detection.
-This may involve filtering, binarization, or other transformations.

 ### `detection.h`
 Contains the actual object detection algorithms.